AlyaAlsalamah/appp/README.md

 The app uses a machine learning model based on a Random Forest classifier with a TF-IDF vectorizer.
 The model has been trained on a sample bilingual dictionary.<br>

 <h4>File Structure</h4><br>
-app.py: The main Streamlit app script.<br>
+ -app.py: The main Streamlit app script.<br>
-english_arabic_dictionary.csv: The sample bilingual dictionary.<br>
+ -english_arabic_dictionary.csv: The sample bilingual dictionary.<br>
-requirements.txt: List of Python dependencies.<br>
+ -requirements.txt: List of Python dependencies.<br>

 *Note*<br>
 *The app may not have translations for all English words, and if the entered word is not available, it will display a message indicating so.*